eslint/rfcs/designs/2019-move-to-async-api/README.md

 **Pros:**

-- We can introduce `ESLint` class in a minor release.
+- We can introduce `LinterShell` class in a minor release.
 (To use Async Iteration, we have to wait for [RFC44]).

 **Cons:**